hcederna/student-groups-optimization/README.md

 conda create -n student-groups python=3.7.5 pandas=0.25.2 jupyter=1.0.0 xlrd=1.2.0 openpyxl=3.0.1
 ```

-When prompted to proceed type `y` and hit `Enter`.
-This will install the correct version of Python along with the correct versions of the pandas, Jupyter, xlrd, and openpyxl packages into a newly created student-groups virtual environment.
+When prompted to proceed, type `y` and hit `Enter`.
+This installs the correct version of Python along with the correct versions of the pandas, Jupyter, xlrd, and openpyxl packages into a newly created student-groups virtual environment.
 Note that each installation may take some time to finish.

 Now activate the `student-groups` environment by running: